runwhen-contrib/rw-public-codecollection/codebundles/rest-generic/README.md

 ## SLI
 This codebundle is the general-purpose base OAuth2 REST SLI.
 It should be capable of extracting metric data from the vast majority of REST API endpoints.

 In many cases you can use this generic REST codebundle.
 If you're able to request your data with a curl call then it should directly translate to this codebundle.
-For differing workflows see the various `When to use` sections below.
+If you're unable to perform your flow with this codebundle, then for differing workflows see the various `When to use` sections below.
 For an example of the codebundle in action you can deploy it with the default fields and it will return a metric of 1.

 The flow of this codebundle is:
 1. Authenticate via implicit OAuth2 with a long-lived access token